breyerjs/jacksonbreyer/posts/find-problems-not-solutions.md

 It's more inspiring to get problems to solve than solutions to implement.

 - **Problems allow for creativity.**
 Two people can look at the same problem and see different solutions.
-By sharing the problem, you can might get a solution you never considered.
+By sharing the problem, you might get a solution you never considered.

 Some examples of where this can help: